mazetoken/miners/README.md

 _in BCH amount field you can type e.g. 0.00001000_

 - Right click on your mining address (in wallet_1) and get your private key (WIF)

+- Don't send BCH to your mining address, otherwise you could pay high fee or you won't mine anything

 ### Mining on Windows